khellang/Caliburn.Micro.ExposedProperties/README.md

-Caliburn.Micro.PropertyExpose
+Caliburn.Micro.PropertyExposing
 =============================

-A small Caliburn.Micro extension to allow exposing Model properties through a ViewModel with a simple attribute.
+A small Caliburn.Micro extension that allows you to expose Model properties through a ViewModel with a simple attribute.

 Usage
 ----------